-I have been serious about my photography for the last 15 years.
-I studied photography in London, graduating with distinction in 2000.
-I started out as a landscape phtographer, evolving into an interpretive landscape photographer, moving intot he studio to capture ice, smoke, water and dead birds (don't ask why...)
+I have been serious about my photography for the last 16 years.
+I studied photography in London graduating in 2000.
+I started out as a landscape photographer, moving into the studio to capture ice, smoke, water and dead birds ( a whole other story ...).

-Somewhere along the way, once I had 'mastered' (with a little m) the technical aspects of photograhy, I lost my mojo.
+Somewhere along the way, once I had mastered (with a little m) the technical aspects of photography, I lost my mojo.
+Every 2 minutes as many photographs are uploaded as were taken in the whole of the last century.
 Did the world need another shot of a sunrise ? a beach ?
-Who wants an image of a dead bird frozen in ice on their wall ?
-Every 2 minutes as manay photos as were taken uin the last century are uploaded to the internet.
-Who do I need to add mine?
-Going nowhere fast.
+Who wants an image of a dead frozen bird in ice on their wall ? - actually more people than you think.
+Going no where fast.

 I decided if I was going to make an image it would have a message.
 So I started to make images of things I felt strongly about - the use of breast cancer as a marketing tool, the abuse of children by the church, looking after the planet and being a little kinder to new Australians.
 I was an image activist and I loved it.
 But something was not quite right.